-Oxidation may be more hard to understand than Decomposition.
+Oxidation may be harder to understand than Decomposition.
 According to the explanation of Wikipedia: Oxidation is a chemical reaction that can produce free radicals, thereby leading to chain reactions that may damage the cells of organisms.
 If you don’t understand it, it’s okay.
 We just need to understand that even if there are no bacteria messing up, the food exposed to the air will gradually deteriorate.
 As it should be, like antiseptic, Antioxidant has come out.
 Antioxidant certainly has similar problems, such as food health, price and so on.
 Fortunately, MAP can solve them, because most of the time food and metal will only have Oxidation with oxygen, so MAP can also perfectly solve the problem of Oxidation.

 MAP vs Vacuum Packaging